kafotre/SQL/README.md

 --What is the selection of wine that has a rating higher than 7.0 that is not in Aisle 1 SELECT * FROM wine WHERE rating >7.0 ORDER BY aisle;
 SELECT * FROM wine WHERE aisle>1;

+# Project 2: Create a Karaoke Database

+CREATE TABLE songs (
+    id INTEGER PRIMARY KEY,
+    title TEXT,
+    artist TEXT,
+    mood TEXT,
+    duration INTEGER,
+    released INTEGER);

+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("Bohemian Rhapsody", "Queen", "epic", 60, 1975);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("Let it go", "Idina Menzel", "epic", 227, 2013);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("I will survive", "Gloria Gaynor", "epic", 198, 1978);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("Twist and Shout", "The Beatles", "happy", 152, 1963);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("La Bamba", "Ritchie Valens", "happy", 166, 1958);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("I will always love you", "Whitney Houston", "epic", 273, 1992);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("Sweet Caroline", "Neil Diamond", "happy", 201, 1969);
+INSERT INTO songs (title, artist, mood, duration, released)
+    VALUES ("Call me maybe", "Carly Rae Jepsen", "happy", 193, 2011);

+--What are the title of the songs?
+SELECT title FROM songs;

+--What are the title of songs where the mood is epic or released later than the year 1990.
+SELECT title FROM songs WHERE mood= "epic" OR released > 1990;

+--What are the title of songs where the mood is epic and released later than the year 1990 and are less than 4 minutes in duration.
+SELECT title FROM songs WHERE mood= "epic" AND released > 1990 AND duration < 240;

+# Project 3: